jeffschwartz/preamble/readme.md

 browsers that publish either 'stack' or 'stacktrace' properties on thrown Error objects.

-8) Added 'Hide Passed Groups' feature, including a "hidePassedGroups" configuration property, which defaults to "false" and a check box to override the configuration.
+8) Added 'Hide Passed Tests' feature, including a "hidePassedTests" configuration property, which defaults to "false" and a check box to override the configuration.